intel/QAT_Engine/README.md

   instead of a PRF which is not currently accelerated, and the set of symmetric ciphers currently offloaded are not compatible with the TLS 1.3 symmetric ciphers which are AES-GCM or ChaCha-Poly based.
-* This release currently does not support building against the OpenSSL\* master branch (Only 1.1.0 and 1.1.1 branches) due to recent incompatible changes in OpenSSL\*.
 * When forking within an application it is not valid for a cryptographic operation to be started in the parent process, and completed in the child process.